Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Like all of the products that Vaude manufactures, the Taurus SUL tent is completely PVC-free and instead, uses waterproof tent fabrics made from triple silicone coated nylon which is siliconised on both sides.
 This gives it high UV reflection and increased tear resistance, ensuring sustainability through longevity without resorting to more harmful treatments.

+The Taurus SUL 1P is also quick and easy to pitch, with a pre-attached inner that means the tent can be pitched all-in-one.
+The pole sleeves are also open at one end only, which further aids fast and efficient set-up.
 It has a classic ‘tripod’ construction designed for stability without sacrificing too much interior height.
 This means there’s ample space inside for you and your gear.
 Side mesh pockets keep small items handy and easy to find in the dark.
 There’s only a single doorway and porch, but that’s fine for solo use.
 It is roomy enough to accommodate plenty of gear, including muddy boots and a pack.

 Full Specifications